SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex5/README.md

 ## Step 1: Enable the Quick Start Feature

-> [!NOTE]
+> [!IMPORTANT]
 >
 > The Quick Start feature uses a GitHub OAuth application to fork the [SAP Architecture Center GitHub repository](https://github.com/SAP/architecture-center), create a commit for your contribution, and open a pull request on your behalf.
 >
-> If you do not want to provide the OAuth app access to your GitHub account, you can simply follow along with the demo.
+> If you do not want to provide the OAuth app access to your GitHub account or your organization's settings prevent you from doing so, you may want to create a new account specifically for this lab.
 If you have already provided access to the OAuth app and want to revoke its access after you have completed the exercise, follow [GitHub's docs here](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/reviewing-your-authorized-oauth-apps).

 SAP Architecture Center now enables you to create a new, structured, reference architecture contribution without needing to use a code editor like VS Code.
 You can use the [modified](../ex3/drawio/joule-studio-ref-arch-modified.drawio) (or [extended](../ex3/drawio/joule-studio-ref-arch-extended.drawio)) draw.io files from exercise 3 as the foundation for your contribution in Quick Start.